jac307/MediaArtTutorials/MEDIAART2B06/Presentations.md

   Meshes of the Afternoon — directed by Maya Deren (Ukrainian); available on <a href="URL_OF_YOUR_LINK" target="_blank">[YouTube](https://youtu.be/JoETYvwI7I0?si=rB1Dr9q5AAmf-gCJ)</a>

 ### Week 10
-- **Keywords**: Critical film analysis, rough cut evaluation, narrative clarity, pacing and rhythm, visual coherence, sound–image alignment, viewer perspective, reflective practice
+- **Keywords**: Embodied spectatorship, cinesthetic perception, critical film analysis, audience experience, affect and emotion, pacing and rhythm, sound–image coherence, reflective viewing
 - **Reading**:
   Sobchack, V. (2004).
 What my fingers knew: The cinesthetic subject, or vision in the flesh.
 In Carnal thoughts: Embodiment and moving image culture (pp. 53–84).
 University of California Press.
 - **Artist/Artwork**: